Donald Trump Falsely Accusing Barack Obama Could Lead To Impeachment

 Donald Trump recently accused former President Barack Obama of wiretapping his Trump Towers in New York.
-As of this writing, there is no substantial proof behind the accusations and it has already created a lot of tension at the federal level.
+As of this writing, there is no substantial proof behind the accusations, and it has already created a lot of tension at the federal level.
 There are recent reports that suggest that Trump impeachment is possible because of the recent accusations.
 Is this really possible for Congress to remove the president just because of a tweet?

 How low has President Obama gone to tapp my phones during the very sacred election process.
 This is Nixon/Watergate.
 Bad (or sick) guy!